VIKAL009/Auction-Stars/README.md

 # Auction-Stars
-This is a Live Auction Site where Anyone Can sold or bye their items.
+This is a Live Auction Site where Anyone Can sell or buy their items.